 Paul's theology can be called the theology of God.
 He speaks more about God than Christ.
-Paul mentions God 153 times and Christ 65 times in the Book of Romans only.
+Paul mentions God 153 times and Christ 65 times in the Book of Romans alone.
 The foundation of his theology is in God.
 Paul believes in the one God who created the world.
 There is strong emphasis on the unity of God in his thought.
-The oneness of God is the basis of his teaching on equality of Jews and Gentiles.
-(Rom.
-1:36; 1012; Gal.
-3:28).
+The oneness of God is the basis of his teaching on equality of Jews and Gentiles (Rom 1:36; 10:12; Gal 3:28).
 This one God is the God of Jews and Gentiles.
-He is not bound to any geographical area but extends his saving love to all men equally.
-(1Tim.
-2:3-5) Paul's ministry to the Gentiles was built on this understanding and belief.
+He is not bound to any geographical area but extends his saving love to all men equally (1 Tim 2:3-5).
+Paul's ministry to the Gentiles was built on this understanding and belief.